 What makes these systems and vehicles impressive are the competitive companies that continue to improve their products and technology research.
 It is also known that each of these firms owns and sells their tourist passes.
 Each city in the country has its features and offers to share.
-This list is a compilation of the most recommended passes when traveling to attractions in Japan.
+This list is a compilation of the most recommended keys when traveling to attractions in Japan.

 - Book in Advance.
-Travel Passes may come more costly when paying for one in Japan than booking it in advance online.
+Travel Passes may be more costly when paying for one in Japan than booking it in advance online.
 It is better to book travel passes in advance to save money and avoid possible long lines.

 Best Japan Pass for Japan Travel 2021